JoyeeChen/ResearchRepo/README.md

 # ResearchRepo
-A general repository to hold all my research, especially around LLMs.
+A general repository to hold functionality for my research.

 General advice: